 Here’s a little fun fact about me, I hate the beach.
-I am a typical Slavonka who literally does not like to get wet.
+I am a typical Slavonka who does not like to get wet.
 Imagine how my husband felt the first time he heard that?
 As a proud Dalmatinac, he was mortified and committed to baptising me in Dalmatian waters ASAP!
 It’s always “too cold” or I’m not in the mood to get my hair and body wet.
 Watching me walk into the sea can be an excruciating experience, those rocks, the temperature and my threat to walk back to my towel are vocalised.
 Even the prospect of potentially stepping on a sea urchin becomes an excuse.
 They still freak me out.
 No excuse was good enough and according to Luka, I had to go through with my Dalmatian Baptism on every single beach we visited.
 This is all about to make sense, I promise.

-I’ve come to the conclusion that I am absolutely freaked out by open waters.
+I’ve come to the conclusion that I am freaked out by open waters.
 Last September I was sailing around the Kornati Islands and jumped from the sailboat once and never again.
 That’s right, once and never again.
 I just hate that feeling of uncertainty and have a fear of the unknown.
-That’s why I’m starting to really appreciate the smaller secluded beaches in around the Zadar Region.
+That’s why I’m starting to appreciate the smaller secluded beaches in around the Zadar Region.

 Last week I came across this photo on Zadar Region…